EthanGilles/Brain-Tumor-Classification/README.md

 project conducted at the University of Southern Maine (USM).
 The goal is to classify brain tumors in MRI images into one of four
 classes: **gliomas**, **meningiomas**, **pituitary tumors**, and **no tumor**.
-The project focuses on evaluating the robustness of the AlexNet-KNN hybrid model proposed in prior work and developing a lightweight yet accurate alternative to heavyweight architectures like Xception.

-## Key Features
-- **Multi-class Classification**: Predicts tumor type from MRI images across four classes.
-- **Model Efficiency**: Prioritizes lightweight architectures to ensure deployability in resource-constrained environments.
-- **Reproducibility**: Detailed code and documentation to replicate experiments.
-- **Comparative Analysis**: Benchmarks performance against the Xception-based transfer learning approach.

 ## Dataset Overview
 The dataset consists of MRI scans categorized into the following classes: